Where to Sell Sports Cards in 2025: Top Platforms for Maximum Payout

 - Loyal collector audience with buying intent

-- Can sometimes get a portion of buyer’s premium on a high demand, rare card
+- Can sometimes get a portion of the buyer’s premium on a high-demand, rare card

 Cons:

-- Some auction house fees can be fairly high
+- Some auction house fees can be pretty high

-- Many auction houses bulk sell lots, earning lower value
+- Many auction houses bulk sell lots, earning a lower value

-- Sales price is unknown until auction is complete
+- The sales price is unknown until the auction is complete

 There are plenty of online card dealers that buy cards from collectors to resell online.
 All Vintage Cards (this website) is an online card dealer.
 Thus we are constantly buying cards from collectors.